- Status: Critically endangered

-Western lowland gorillas are the smallest gorilla subspecies, but are still quite large, weighing from 68 to 181 kilograms.
+Western lowland gorillas are the smallest gorilla subspecies but are still quite large, weighing 68 to 181 kilograms.
 Males are significantly larger than females and stand 1.2 to 1.8 meters tall when upright, though they usually move about on all fours.
-In fact, their hands are equipped with special callouses to make the classic gorilla “knuckle walking” easier.
+In fact, their hands are equipped with special callouses to make the classic gorilla “knuckle-walking” easier.

-Family structure: Gorillas of this type are social animals but live in smaller family groups than other gorilla subspecies, with 4 to 8 individuals making up a typical troop.
+Gorillas are social animals but live in smaller family groups than other gorilla subspecies, with 4 to 8 individuals making up a typical troop.
 There can be as many as 30 gorillas in a single troop, however.
-They move about on the ground most of the time despite their ability to climb, since their weight makes them more comfortable on the forest floor.
+They move about on the ground most of the time despite their ability to climb since their weight makes them more comfortable on the forest floor.
 A group is led by a “silverback” male, named for the silvery appearance of the hair on the back of an older male gorilla, and contains a few young males as well as females and juveniles.

-Home range: Gorilla troops have home ranges of anywhere from 2 square kilometres to 40 square kilometres, but do not defend these areas from other groups of gorillas.
+Gorilla troops have home ranges of anywhere from 2 square kilometers to 40 square kilometers but do not defend these areas from other groups of gorillas.
 The apes move around their home range as their alpha male leader chooses, eating fruit, leaves, shoots, tree bark and pulp, bamboo, and wild celery.
 Insects are sometimes eaten as a supplement to this vegetarian diet.

-Location: Western lowland gorilla populations are concentrated in the Democratic Republic of the Congo, Congo, Equatorial Guinea, Gabon, Central African Republic, Angola, and Cameroon.
-These apes favour swamp forests, primary and secondary forests, and montane forests, making accurate estimates of their population very difficult, though it also puts some animals out of easy reach of poachers.
+Western lowland gorilla populations are concentrated in the Democratic Republic of the Congo, Congo, Equatorial Guinea, Gabon, Central African Republic, Angola, and Cameroon.
+These apes favor swamp forests, primary and secondary forests, and montane forests, making accurate estimates of their population very difficult.
+However, it also puts some animals out of the easy reach of poachers.

-Threats: Western lowland gorillas face a double-pronged threat today from the growth of nearby human populations.
-One factor threatening these splendid apes is loss of habitat as the thick jungle they depend on for food is cleared to make way for inefficient local agriculture.
-The other, more direct threat, is poaching, mostly for “bush meat”.
-Gorillas are considered a food source by many local people and many are shot for eating purposes.
+Western lowland gorillas face a double-pronged threat today from the growth of nearby human populations.
+One factor threatening these splendid apes is habitat loss as the thick jungle they depend on for food is cleared to make way for inefficient local agriculture.
+The other, more direct threat is poaching, mostly for “bush meat.”
+Gorillas are considered a food source by many local people, and many are shot for eating purposes.
 Due to heavy poaching, gorilla numbers have fallen by approximately 60% in the past two to three decades.
-Gorillas are also endangered by diseases, including the Ebola virus.
+Diseases, including the Ebola virus, also endanger gorillas.

-Conservation efforts: The western lowland gorilla is the focus of many well-organized conservation efforts, yet its future remains in severe doubt nevertheless.
+The western lowland gorilla focuses on many well-organized conservation efforts, yet its future remains in severe doubt nevertheless.
 Wildlife management resources are being steadily developed to help conserve these apes.
 Other critical conservation drives involve quickly and effectively finding viable alternative protein sources for local communities to reduce poaching for bushmeat.